m0nq/m0nq.github.io/README.md

 ### About
 My name's Monk.

-I'm a full-stack web developer, and studying mathematician.
+I'm a certified web developer from [General Assembly](https://generalassemb.ly/).
+I'm also a studying mathematician, and self-taught video editor, dancer, and DJ.
 I've been in San Francisco for over 10 years, and have watched the city reinvent itself everyday.

 The evolving dynamics, the people, this environment keeps this city alive, and keeps me inspired.